 There is such a thing as a Perfectly Good Business.
 It provides a Perfectly Good profit for its owners, a Perfectly Good living for its workers, a Perfectly Good product for its customers at a Perfectly Good price.
 It is a Perfectly Good neighbor to its community.

 Obviously, the people running this PGB are total suckers.
-If a private equity (PE) firm sees such a business, you’d have one of those sequences from old cartoons where the PGB suddenly looks like a lollipop.
+If a private equity (PE) firm sees such a business, you’d have one of those sequences from old cartoons where the PGB suddenly looks like a lollipop or a T-bone steak.
 Or maybe a pigeon.

 I mean, if they’re providing a Perfectly Good living to its workers, clearly too much is going toward labor and those workers need to make less.
 If they’re unionized, the anti-union arsenal needs to be brought into play to crush the union.